-My name is Jakub Cehula, and I am a master's student of Theoretical Physics at Charles University in Prague.
-I am also a member of Time-domain astronomy group of Ondřej Pejcha.
-Before working in the field of astronomy, I worked in the field of continuum mechanics under my supervisor Vít Průša.
+I am a PhD student in Time-domain astronomy group of Ondřej Pejcha at Charles University in Prague.
+I am particularly interested in theory of (binary) stars.
+Before working in the field of astronomy, I worked in the field of continuum mechanics under the supervision of Vít Průša.

 If you wish to contact me, please use my email: email@example.com

-If you want to see my publications, please visit my profile on Google Scholar.
+To see my publications, please visit my Google Scholar profile.

 Origami-like structures made of light activated shape memory polymers